Dapr1nc3/what-to-watch/README.md

 Create a team collaborative web application.

 ## User Story 📃
-AS A movie enthusiast
+AS A movie enthusiast<br/>
-I WANT to be able to search for my favorite movie by genre SO THAT I can watch what I like and rate the movies to be provided with movie suggestions
+I WANT to be able to search for my favorite movie by genre<br/>
+SO THAT I can watch what I like and rate the movies to be provided with movie suggestions<br/>

 ## Acceptance Criteria
 GIVEN a <br/>